nelyj/interoperabilidad/README.md

 Note: The database migrations assumes that your postgres image have installed the "unaccent" extension, if you don't have it, install the postgresql-contrib package.

+ Open http://dev.interoperabilidad.digital.gob.cl and you should see the application.

-If you are on Mac OS X, you can now run `make mac-open` to auto-discover the IP of your docker machine and open a browser pointing to the web server.
-(If it doesn't work, take a look at the output of make and if everything looks OK then check `log/development.log` and `docker-compose logs` to debug the web application itself)
+ If it doesn't work, take a look at the output of make and if everything looks OK then check `log/development.log` and `docker-compose logs` to debug the web application itself.

 # Production Setup